 Those who currently benefit from a Bursary will have their Bursaries reassessed each year, and parents with children in the School will be asked to reapply for assistance for the next academic year in the December of the previous calendar year.
-It is important that parents inform the Director of Finance of any change in circumstances at this time.
+It is important that parents inform the Bursar of any change in circumstances at this time.